tokenanalyst/slate/source/includes/_ethereumexchangeflows.md

 | direction | _string_ | `inflow`                                            |
 | exchange  | _string_ | An exchange from the list of ones we support        |

-## Full Historical Outflows from Exchanges
+## ETH Full Historical Outflows from Exchanges

 <img src="https://img.shields.io/badge/Tier-Professional-black.svg"/>